 As you can see, there are literally a dozen air-poppers you can choose from.
 Each is a slight bit different despite being largely the same as all the others.

 So let's look at each popper in more detail to evaluate the cons and pros of each and see which is the right one for you!

 The Presto Poplite is an absolute bestseller.
 Not just in it's class, but is a best seller across all types of popcorn poppers.

 Here is why everyone loves it:

 The Presto air popper works very quickly.
 In less than 2.5 minutes it can make up to 18 cups of popcorn.
-And while the kernels are popping, you can melt you butter at the same time thanks to the removable butter warmer in the chute).
+And while the popcorn pops, you can melt you butter at the same time (thanks to the removable butter-melting tray in the chute).

-The only downside we found are the first few popped kernels running amok in your kitchen.
+The only downside we found with out old one are the first few popped kernels running amok in your kitchen.
 They shoot out at high speed and usually don't end up in the bowl underneath.

 Cuisinart EasyPop Popcorn Maker Review

-Unlike other appliances that you may want to keep out of sight when not in use, this beautiful air popper makes a great permanent addition to your kitchen counter.
+Unlike other appliances that you may want to keep out of sight when not in use, this beautiful air popper has made a great permanent addition to my kitchen countertop.

-The Cuisinart EasyPop makes about 10 cups of popcorn per cycle, each of which takes less than 3 minutes to complete.
+The Cuisinart EasyPop makes about 10 cups of your favorite snack per cycle, each of which takes less than 3 minutes to complete.